munchiezone/munchiezone.github.io/index.md

 ## Authorization

 The landing page can be accessed by anyone.
 However, pages that require authorization are the profile, order requests, create order, and home pages.
 The user must be logged in through the UH test CAS server to be authorized.
-Template based authorization is used to prevent unauthorized users from accessing private pages; an If_Authorized template is used, which is defined in If_Authorized.html and If_Authorized.js
+Template based authorization is used to prevent unauthorized users from accessing private pages; and If_Authorized template is used, which is defined in If_Authorized.html and If_Authorized.js

 ## Configuration